nuejs/nue/packages/nuejs.org/docs/index.md

 Keeping your focus on UX is vital because you may have chosen the latest and coolest tech, but if the UX fails, everything fails.
 Or as the master UX developer [Steve Jobs says](//youtu.be/dI93BvrBxQ0?si=Ub2Q_S_E7uKVilVL&t=104):

-[quote.floating from="Steve Jobs"]
-  You've got to start with the customer experience and work backwards for the technology
+> You've got to start with the customer experience and work backwards for the technology *Steve Jobs*